marcelloc/Unofficial-pfSense-packages/README.md

+UPDATE: Since 2.4.4, only official packages are listed under package manager by default.
+To install unofficial/extra packages on pfSense on 2.4.4 or higher, you need to apply via system patches the file 244_unofficial_packages_list.patch

 Unofficial packages for pfSense software

 As many people know already, Netgate has removed a lot of packages from official repo since pfSense® 2.3.